bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 ### Versions <a name="versions"> </a>
 #### Version 1
 - Data can be kept in memory (it doesn't need to be stored to a database or anything).
+- Good documentation
+- Code at a place where we can access it from

 #### Version 2
 - Add unit tests to validate your code